PlasmaControl/DESC/README.rst

 Repository Contents
 ===================

-- desc_ contains the source code including the main script ``DESC.py`` and supplemental files.
+- desc_ contains the source code including the main script and supplemental files.
 Refer to the API_ documentation for details on all of the available functions.
 - docs_ contains the documentation files.
-- examples contains example input files along with corresponding VMEC solutions.
+- examples_ contains example input files along with corresponding VMEC solutions.
 - tests_ contains routines for automatic testing.

 .. _desc: https://github.com/ddudt/DESC/tree/master/desc